At Scope, we take your security seriously. A number of steps are taken to generate the best results while keeping your data secure.

 Scope it's not able to read data of any kind.
 All of your data is stored in the SCM you use to host your repositories and the information will be saved in your browser cache, we do not store any of it.
 Please, read the security of our integrated SCMs here:

-We, in fact, have to ask for write and read permissions during the authorization process.
+For the Sign In with GitHub we have to ask for write and read permissions during the authorization process.

 Why does Scope require write and read permissions?